rms1000watt/degeneres/Readme.md

 Degeneres, the boilerplate generator for REST-like servers in Go!

-### Example Generated Server
+### Example

-An example generated server can be seen at [http://github.com/rms1000watt/degeneres-test](http://github.com/rms1000watt/degeneres-test).
+An example server generated with Degeneres can be seen at [http://github.com/rms1000watt/degeneres-test](http://github.com/rms1000watt/degeneres-test)

 ### Motivation